OpenPrinting/openprinting.github.io/_documentation/04-packaging-drivers.md

 * **after**
 <br>Ensures that all the `parts` listed in after are staged before this `part` begins its lifecycle.

-These are only a few `parts` metadata that is must be used in a printer/scanner application.
+Here is only a few `parts` metadata that is must to be used in a printer/scanner application.
 The other metadata can be referred from <a href="https://snapcraft.io/docs/snapcraft-parts-metadata">Snapcraft parts documentation</a>.

 Your Application will contain at least these 3 `parts`:
 * PAPPL dependency (jpeglib)